kumahq/kuma-website/app/_src/introduction/concepts.md

 ### Inbound

-An inbound is the part of the data plane proxy which receives traffic for a specific port. inbounds are usually grouped between different data planes and form a service.
+An inbound is the part of the data plane proxy which receives traffic for a specific port.
+Inbounds are usually grouped between different data planes and form a service.

 ### Outbound